 This boiler is approved for indoor installations only and is not intended for use as a pool heater.
 Clearance to combustible materials: 0" top, bottom, sides, and back.
 Boiler must have room for service: 24" front, 18" top, 12" bottom, and 0" back are minimum recommended service clearances.
 Minimum recommended side clearances depend on model and installation options.
 (A combustible door or removable panel is acceptable front clearance.
 A 3" minimum clearance must be provided from the boiler front cover to the removable panel or combustible door.)
 This boiler has been approved for closet installation and installation on combustible flooring.
 Do not install directly on carpeting.
 Install the boiler in a location where relief valve discharge or a leak will not result in damage to the surrounding area.
+If such a location is not available, install an auxiliary catch pan.
 The appliance is rated Category IV (pressurized vent, likely to form condensate in the vent) and requires a special vent system designed for pressurized venting.
 Use only Category IV vent systems.